Sarath, Deoghar: Geography

 Sarath, the eponymous CD Block headquarters, is located at 24°14′12″N 86°50′16″E.

 It is located 37 km from Deoghar, the district headquarters.

 Deoghar district, a plateau region, is broadly divided into two sub-micro regions – the Dumka-Godda Uplands and Deoghar Uplands.
 The Dumka-Godda Uplands covers the north-eastern portion of the district.
 It has an elevation of 753 m above mean sea level.
 The Deoghar Uplands covers the south-western portion of the district.

-There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road and some more.
+The district has some isolated peaks, including Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, and Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road.

 Sarath CD block is bounded by Devipur, Sarwan and Sonaraithari CD blocks on the north, Palojori CD block on the east, Karmatanr CD block in Jamtara district on the south, and Karon and Madhupur CD blocks on the west.

 Sarath CD block has an area of 318.45 km2.Sarath and Chitra police stations serve this block.
 Headquarters of this CD block is at Sarath village.

 Gram panchayats in Sarath CD block are: Aluwara, Arajori, Asanbani, Bagdabra.
 Barbad, Basahatand, Bhabhangama, Bochbandh, Chitra, Dindakoli, Dumdumi, Fulchua, Jamuasol, Jhiluwa, Karobank, Kechuwabank, Kukraha, Lagwan, Manjhladih, Nawada, Palma, Pathardda, Vidyasagar, Munda, Sabejore, Sagharia, Sarath, Simla and Thadih.

 Demographics

 Population

 As per the 2011 Census of India Sarath CD block had a total population of 169,238, all of which were rural.
 There were 87,698 (52%) males and 81,540 (48%) females.
 Population below 6 years was 29,953.
-Scheduled Castes numbered 25,366 (14.99%) and Scheduled Tribes numbered 2,316 (1.37%).
+Scheduled Castes numbered 25,366 (14.99%) and Scheduled Tribes numbered 23,186 (13.70%).